reebalazs/reproto/protozen-js/README.md

 ```

 Following that, you can execute the `jake` command from anywhere inside the working directory.
 You are allowed
-to be in any sub directory, or inside the `protozen-service` structure as well.
+to be in any sub directory, even outside the `protozen-js` structure.

 The `jake` command is the Javascript equivalent of the GNU Make utility and has similar features.
 It can be
 used to: